gnosis/pm-js/tutorials/installation.md

 Gnosis.js refers to Truffle contract build artifacts found in `node_modules/@gnosis.pm/gnosis-core-contracts/build/contracts/`, which contain a registry of where key contracts are deployed given a network ID.
 By default Gnosis contract suite is already deployed on the Ropsten, Kovan, and Rinkeby testnets.

-#### TestRPC and private chain providers
+#### Ganache-cli and private chain providers

-[TestRPC](https://github.com/ethereumjs/testrpc) is a JSON RPC provider which is designed to ease developing Ethereum dapps.
+[Ganache-cli](https://github.com/trufflesuite/ganache-cli) is a JSON RPC provider which is designed to ease developing Ethereum dapps.
 It can be used in tandem with Gnosis.js as well, but its use requires some setup.
-Since TestRPC randomly generates a network ID and begins the Ethereum VM in a blank state, the contract suite would need to be deployed, and the deployed contract addresses recorded in the build artifacts before use with TestRPC.
+Since Ganache-cli randomly generates a network ID and begins the Ethereum VM in a blank state, the contract suite would need to be deployed, and the deployed contract addresses recorded in the build artifacts before use with Ganache-cli.
 This can be done by running the migration script in the core contracts package directory.

 ```sh
 (cd node_modules/\@gnosis.pm/gnosis-core-contracts/ && truffle migrate)